-This article is a review and assessment of a 2014 paper by Michael Sahota “An Agile Adoption and Transformation Survival Guide: Working with Organization Culture“.
-Many thanks to Martin Sumner for pointing out this paper and Schneider’s Cultural Model as introduced in his book from the mid 90’s.
+Much of thhis article refers to a 2014 paper by Michael Sahota “An Agile Adoption and Transformation Survival Guide: Working with Organization Culture“.
+Many thanks to Martin Sumner and Chris Jenkins for pointing out this paper and Schneider’s Cultural Model as introduced in his book from the mid 90’s.
 This article discusses whether both book and article have relevance to the challenges faced by Red Hat Consulting (and other open source based technology organisations) when introducing changes to working practices as well as the technology.

-If there is one thing that Sahota paper highlights is that organisations are not random entities that have simply emerged, but that they are complex.
-In the same way an technology provider may wish to ignore technical debt (oiltankers) and focus on new projects (speedboats), the argument is that by focusing on changing ways of working for a new project is one way of circumventing this complexity.
+If there is one thing that Sahota paper highlights is that organisations are not random entities that have simply emerged, but that they are complex entities that have evolved over time.
+In the same way an technology provider may wish to ignore technical debt (mode 1 oiltankers) and focus on new projects (mode 2 speedboats), the argument is that by focusing on changing ways of working only for new project is one way of circumventing this complexity.
 Sahota is making the case (and agreed much of uses evidence from 2010) that ways of working and culture are two different things.
 Simply changing the ways-of-working without understanding the dominant culture of an organisation will lead to failure.
 As Red Hat has seen, unless process and culture is examined and addressed, alongside the introduction of new technology, then an organisation will face significant challenges.
-To this end, Red Hat Consulting has introduced Open Innovation Labs and the Value From Technology practice as a way ensuring the bigger picture is covered as part of any engagement.

 What this paper and related work highlights is that: